RaskinBond/vpc_module/README.md

 ### Example Usage
 -----------------

 * Please Refer to the `./examples/` folder.
-You can execute `terraform apply` command in examples's folder to try the "my-vnet" module
+You can execute `terraform apply` command in the examples's folder to try the "ntier_vpc" module